-Carbon is so important to living things that the Earth's inhabitants are sometimes referred to as "carbon-based life."
-Autotrophs and heterotrophs are two main categories of living organisms.
-Autotrophs are those organisms that are able to extract raw carbon from the atmosphere and turn it into energy-rich compounds; by contrast, heterotrophs are those organisms that cannot produce their own carbon-based food and must obtain it by consuming other materials — very frequently, the same ones produced by the autotrophs.
+Autotrophs and heterotrophs are two important categories of living organisms on Earth.
+Autotrophs are those organisms that are able to extract raw carbon from the atmosphere and turn it into energy-rich compounds, producing their own fuel; by contrast, heterotrophs are those organisms that cannot produce their own carbon-based food and must obtain it by consuming other materials — very frequently, the same ones produced by the autotrophs.

 TL;DR (Too Long; Didn't Read)

 Autotrophs, such as plants, produce their own food.
 Heterotrophs, such as humans, eat foods produced by other organisms.

 Autotrophic organisms are called "producers" because they create their own food; the word "autotrophic" in Greek means "self-feeding."
 A small number of bacteria, including the ancient Archaea group, are capable of generating food from sulfur or other chemical reactions, but the majority of autotrophs rely on sunlight.
 As a result, they are known as "phototrophs" or “photoautotroph,” a group that includes the other autotrophic bacteria as well as plants.

 All of these autotrophs are primary producers, meaning they take energy and materials to create the most basic levels of resources and energy in an ecosystem.